Data Scientist - Public Sector

 • Understanding of various operating systems (Linux, Windows, iOS, Android)

 As an equal opportunities’ employer, we welcome applications from individuals of all backgrounds.
-However, to be eligible for this role, you must have the valid right to work in the UK.
-We do not offer visa sponsorship and have no plans to do so.
+However, for you to be eligible for this role, you must have the valid right to work in the UK.
+Unfortunately, we do not offer visa sponsorship and have no future plans to do so.
 You must be a resident in the UK and have been living continuously in the UK for the last 5 years.
 You must be able to hold or gain a UK government security clearance.

 #J-18808-Ljbffr